Estimating Nonseparable Selection Models: A Functional Contraction Approach: Introduction

-Observing only a selected sample of outcomes---such as prices, bids, or wages---presents significant challenges for estimating two key elements: (1) the model that governs the selection process, such as a consumer demand model, an auction's winning rule, or a labor force participation model; and (2) the distribution of outcomes \emph{prior to selection}, often referred to as ``potential outcomes" in the literature.
-Typically, it is assumed that potential outcomes are generated by an \emph{outcome equation}, which depends on both observable characteristics and unobservable error terms.
+Observing only a selected sample of outcomes---such as prices, bids, or wages---poses significant challenges for estimating two key elements.
+First is the selection function, which specifies how agents choose among alternatives, for example, through a consumer demand system, an auction’s winning rule, or a labor force participation decision.
+Second is the distribution of outcomes \emph{prior to selection}, often referred to as ``potential outcomes" in the literature.
 Flexibly estimating potential outcome distributions is crucial in many empirical contexts, such as analyzing price distributions to understand firms' pricing strategies and wage distributions to examine inequality.

-The first solution to sample selection bias is to use maximum likelihood estimation, as in \cite{heckman1974shadow} and \citeauthor{lee1982some} (\citeyear{lee1982some}, \citeyear{lee1983generalized}), which relies heavily on distributional assumptions regarding the error terms.
-More commonly employed methods for sample selection models are two-step estimators proposed by \citeauthor{heckman1976common} (\citeyear{heckman1976common}, \citeyear{heckman1979sample}), which introduce a correction term to account for the non-random nature of the sample.
-A substantial body of theoretical work has been developed to relax the distributional assumptions in the two stages of the estimation procedure \citep{ahn1993semiparametric,andrews1998semiparametric,chen2003semiparametric, das2003nonparametric, newey2007nonparametric,newey2009two,chernozhukov2023distribution}.
-See also \cite{vella1998estimating} for a comprehensive survey on semi-parametric two-step estimation for selection models.

-Our paper proposes a fundamentally different and novel approach to estimating selection models where the outcome equation is nonparametric and nonseparable in error terms.
-Rather than constructing a reduced-form bias correction term and controlling it in the outcome equation, we directly analyze how the selection model maps the potential outcome distributions to the distributions of selected outcomes and seek to \emph{invert} the mapping.
-The key insight of our approach is that, given the selection model and potential outcome distributions across all alternatives, we can derive the likelihood of an outcome being selected.
-Conversely, if this selection likelihood \emph{were} known, we could recover the potential outcome distributions from the observed outcome distributions.
-This two-way relationship characterizes a fixed-point problem.
-Building on this intuition, we construct an operator whose fixed point represents the potential outcome distributions and show that this operator is a functional contraction.
+Our paper proposes a new approach to estimating nonseparable selection models by exploiting a previously unrecognized one-to-one mapping between the outcome distributions before and after selection.
+Our key contribution is a constructive identification result showing that, for a given selection function and under suitable contraction conditions, the potential outcome distributions are nonparametrically identified from the selected outcome distributions and can be recovered using a simple iterative algorithm.
+Consequently, the remaining object to be estimated is the selection function, which can be recovered from observed choice patterns.
+Our method enables a full-information approach to estimating selection models without imposing parametric or separability assumptions on the outcome equation.